HAM radio?

 HAM radio or ‘Amateur radio’ is the use of radio frequencies for noncomercial private purposes.
 After the German unification, I had been doing CB-radio in Germany.
 CB is ‘Citizens Band’, these are a few frequency channels which can be used without any license.
 I had gone as far as setup a metal antenna on the roof of the house, had spent nights with friends on a mountain, trying to do radio communication with people in other countries.

 CB is restricted for example with the available frequencies, and the power of the radio waves.
-HAM radio amateurs have to proof knowledge in passing an exam, and can then use more frequencies.
+HAM radio amateurs have to prove knowledge in passing an exam, and can then use more frequencies.
 If everybody was allowed to randomly use radio technology, then all kinds of services would probably be impacted: communication of police, ambulance, planes and so on.
 Multiple HAM amateur levels exist.

 This technology was always interesting for me.
 One could learn for the exam with books, or trainings.
 My home town in East Germany was to small for trainings, and later when I lived in Munich I was focusing on connecting with computer nerds, and later Japanese learners.